 While we only considered nationwide providers for our review of the best home security systems in Columbus, it’s always a good idea to compare quotes from a few different companies.
 Smaller providers may not have the reputation and ratings of nationwide companies, but they’re often able to provide better quality control.
 We used customer reviews from Yelp and Angie’s List to find five great local providers in the Cowtown area; all of these are worth checking out as you begin your search for a home security system.

-The city of Columbus has some of the strictest laws surrounding false alarms in the state.
+The city of Columbus has some of the strictest laws in the state surrounding false alarms.
 And for good reason: In 2016, Columbus police received about 48,000 alarm calls, about 34,000 of which failed to produce evidence of a crime.
 And since police are required to respond to each call as if it’s the real deal, this presents a staggering drain on the city’s time and resources.

 In June 2017, Columbus enacted new, harsher penalties to deal with these rampant false alarms.
-Homeowners with security systems are required to pay $45 to register them with Columbus police, plus a $25 renewal fee every year after that.
-Once you register, the first false alarm won’t cost you anything.
+Once you’ve registered your alarm system, the first false alarm won’t cost you anything.
 After that, things get expensive fast: Fines range anywhere from $50 to $1,000 depending on how many offenses you’ve had, whether it’s a residential or business property, and if the owner is registered.
 The city can also force repeat alarm offenders to go through training on how to properly use their system.

 If you think you’re in danger of having a lot of false alarms — if you live on campus and hear a lot of loud noises, for instance — you might consider upgrading to a system that provides live video monitoring.
 That way, you can check your property to see if the alert is real before the police are summoned.